By TONY SEED

 1889 (January): Wovoka, a Paiute Indian in Nevada, arose from the dead (recovered from scarlet fever) after a total eclipse of the sun.
 Some say he learned of the eclipse through an almanac and planned his resurrection to correspond with that event.
 Word of his resurrection spread throughout Indian country.
 His prophecy was that if Indians believed and sang and danced to certain ritual songs, the buffalo and deceased relatives would return and the non-Indians would be covered by a new layer of earth.
 This event is recorded in history by some who say that an Indian messiah and the Ghost Dance were born.

-1889 (2 March): US Act of Congress: Congress agrees in article 28 that the act will not go into effect unless agreed to by three-fourths of the adult male population of Indians as required by the 1868 treaty but uses fraud and coercion to acquire the signatures, calling Indian males to the agencies and not allowing them to return home until they sign, and allowing underaged Indians and non-Indian males married to Indian women to sign in violation of the law.
-The president proclaims the act although the required signatures are never obtained.
-The United States thus acquires an additional nine million acres of the 1868 treaty reservation by this method.
+1889 (2 March): U.S. Act of Congress: Congress agreed in article 28 that the act will not go into effect unless agreed to by three-fourths of the adult male population of Indians as required by the 1868 Fort Laramie Treaty Treaty but used fraud and coercion to acquire the signatures.
+Indian males were called to the agencies and not allowed to return home until they signed.
+Further, underaged Indians and non-Indian males married to Indian women were encouraged to sign in violation of the law.
+The president proclaimed the act as law although the required signatures are never obtained.
+The United States thereby acquired an additional nine million acres of the 1868 treaty reservation by this method.

-The 1889 act also divides the 1868 treaty reservation into six smaller reservations.
-Indians living on each reservation can not leave their reservations without a pass from the Indian agent.
-(See 1868, Fort Laramie Treaty)
+The 1889 act also divided the 1868 treaty reservation into six smaller reservations.
+Indians living on each reservation could not leave their reservations without a pass from the Indian agent.

 - (Mid-summer) Spoonhunter, an Oglala married into and residing on the Wind River Reservation, sent a letter to his nephew Kicking Bear, living on the Cheyenne River Reservation, telling him about Wovoka and the Ghost Dance.
 Kicking Bear, an Oglala, was married to Woodpecker Woman, niece of Chief Big Foot.